 For this publication the scaling factors have been removed in order to keep the data consistent with their primary sources.
 The public health data was sourced from National Treasury Budget Review since the public health data in the social accounting system is scaled to fit the SARB national accounts data.
 The Unemployment Insurance Fund (UIF), Road Accident Fund (RAF), CCOD, Compensation Fund and SASSA expenditure data were taken from the social accounting sheets and unscaled to SARB national accounts estimates.
 SOCPEN data was also taken from the social accounting sheets and unscaled to SARB national accounts estimates.
 Private pension and official pension data were sourced directly from Financial Services Board annual reports.
-GDP and CPI data were sourced from the South African Reserve Bank and the Statistics South Africa databases.
+GDP and CPI data were sourced from the South Africa databases.